KshitijD21/finance-tracker/README.md

 ### **Conversational Interface + AI Intelligence**

 Traditional apps make **YOU** adapt to **THEM**.
-FinChat adapts to **YOU** - you just speak naturally.
+Fiscus adapts to **YOU** - you just speak naturally.

 **Example Interactions:**

 ```
 You: "I spent $50 on coffee at Starbucks"
-FinChat: ✅ Got it!
+Fiscus: ✅ Got it!
 Added $50 for coffee at Starbucks

 You: "How much did I spend on food this week?"
-FinChat: 💰 You spent $287 on food this week across 12 transactions
+Fiscus: 💰 You spent $287 on food this week across 12 transactions

 You: "Delete my last coffee expense"
-FinChat: 🗑️ Deleted $50 coffee expense from Starbucks
+Fiscus: 🗑️ Deleted $50 coffee expense from Starbucks
 ```

 ---